Alternative Fuel for Commercial Vehicles: Not All Eyes Are On BEVs

 Ford Hydrogen Fuel Cell Vehicles

-Ford is currently dipping its toe in the commercial-vehicle waters with an F-550 Super Duty prototype hydrogen fuel cell pickup.
+Ford is currently dipping its toe in the commercial-vehicle waters with an F-550 Super Duty prototype hydrogen fuel cell pickup trucks.
 The Super Duty prototype is being developed and tested in conjunction with SoCalGas as part of the U.S. Department of Energy’s (DOE) SuperTruck 3 program, which aims to reduce emissions in medium and heavy-duty trucks.

 SoCalGas will test the Ford Super Duty model in real-world conditions to see how it holds up to the demands of utility work when it deploys in 2025, while the company will also be adding a temporary hydrogen refueling station at its Bakersfield, California location to keep the truck going.